zauberwild/Arduino_Controller/README.md

 | Arduino Pro Micro                                | 6.90€       | https://www.berrybase.de/raspberry-pi-co/arduino/boards/kompatibler-arduino-pro-micro-mit-atmel-mega-32u4-prozessor |
 | Keyestudio Joystick Breakout Board for Micro:Bit | 6.41€ 9.00$ | https://www.keyestudio.com/products/keyestudio-joystick-breakout-board-for-bbc-microbit-1 |

-The Arduino Pro Micro is not an official Arduino board, I think, but it uses the same processor as the Arduin Leonardo, the Atmega32u4, and appears as such.
+The Arduino Pro Micro is not an official Arduino board, I think, but it uses the same processor as the Arduino Leonardo, the Atmega32u4, and appears as such.
 To use this board, you simply can choose the Arduino Leonardo as the board and program it rightaway.

 additional material: